211 (North American Numbering Plan): United States

-For many years, the New York Telephone Company (now a unit of Verizon) used 211 as an automated credit request number for disconnected or misdialed calls.
-This service was in service from the 1970s through the early 2000s.
+For many years, the New York Telephone Company used 211 as an automated credit request number for disconnected or misdialed calls.
+This service was active from the 1970s through the early 2000s.

 Before the introduction of direct long-distance dialing, the long-distance operator was reached by dialing 211 for placing a long-distance call.
 When the states in the US and provinces in Canada were assigned area codes in 1947 by the American Telephone and Telegraph Company (AT&T), direct distance dialing (DDD) using the area code and the local number was introduced starting in 1951, eventually eliminating the use of the prefix.
 After that, the local telephone providers designated "00" for long-distance operator access.

 In 1986, the United Way of San Diego created its INFO LINE in partnership with the County and City of San Diego.
 The United Way of Metropolitan Atlanta introduced a 211 service in 1997.
 Many states began implementation plans soon after, aided by the United Way of America in partnership with the Alliance of Information and Referral Systems, or AIRS (renamed Inform USA in July 2023) – AIRS operates as a charitable organization, providing information and referral services for nonprofit and government sectors.
 On July 20, 2000, the Federal Communications Commission (FCC) approved 211 for nationwide use as a short number in the United States along with 5-1-1 for transportation.
 In Texas, particularly in the Coastal Bend area, 211 is also the number to call for elderly and disabled people needing evacuation assistance in the event of a pending disaster such as a hurricane.
 The role of libraries in information and referral including 211 has been considered with a case study in Mississippi.

 As of 2017, close to 95% of the population in the U.S. (including Puerto Rico and Washington, D.C.) has access to 211 services.
 More than two-hundred agencies, including United Ways, provide 211 services.
 The largest population without access to 211 was the metro-Chicago area up until January 2023.
 In 2017, the 211 network in the U.S. answered close to 15 million requests for assistance through phone, text, and web chat.